Peacock at Larmer Tree

 Card blank inside

 Original Painting Medium: Mixed Media

 Scientific Name: Pavo cristatus

-In 1989, I made my home/studio at the Larmer Tree Gardens, Tollard Royal, Wiltshire.
+In 1989, I made my home/studio in the flat at the Larmer Tree Gardens, Tollard Royal, Wiltshire.
 Larmer Tree Gardens form part of the Rushmore Park/Estate which includes some of the most spectacular areas of the Cranborne Chase.
 The lodge in which I have lived for 25+ years has provided me with a wealth of wildlife, literally on my doorstep.
-With two huge windows looking out across the countryside, I have been able to watch deer, hares, birds and bats, to name but a few – it is paradise and I have loved every minute of it.
+With two huge windows looking out across the countryside, I have been able to watch deer, hares, birds, and bats, to name but a few – it is paradise and I have loved every minute of it.

 There are also visits from the many peacocks residing in the Larmer Tree Gardens.
-During their daily walkabout the peacocks and peahens parade through my garden and perch on the fence in order to preen themselves and watch the world go by.
-During the late summer months, the ‘regal entourage’ often include newly hatched peachicks, looking like miniature Chinese Mandarins.
+During their daily walkabout, the peacocks and peahens parade through my garden and perch on the fence in order to preen themselves and watch the world go by.
+During the late summer months, the ‘regal entourage’ often includes newly hatched peachicks, looking like miniature Chinese Mandarins.
 Adorned with a tiny crown they follow Mum, copying her every move.

 During the courtship performance; in the company of peahens, the peacock spreads his magnificent train and whirrs his feathers.
 The females often seem quite unimpressed and given the chance will walk away.
 The males, undeterred, will then display to anything that moves.
 They are not fussy!